How many stages of Dementia are there?

-No symptoms, though changes in the brain might already be occurring – these can happen several years before symptoms emerge.
+In the early stages of Dementia your loved one may experience no symptoms, though changes in the brain might already be occurring – these can happen several years before any Dementia signs or symptoms emerge.

-They forget things easily and constantly lose things around the house, although not to the point where the memory loss can easily be distinguished from normal age related memory
+In the early stages of Dementia, a person might forget things easily and constantly lose things around the house, although not to the point where the memory loss can easily be distinguished from normal age-related memory deterioration.

-Symptoms become clearer to everyone.
-They find it difficult to manage money or pay bills, or remember what they had for breakfast.
-If they visit their doctor at this point, and undergo a Mini Mental State Examination (MMSE) it’s likely they will be diagnosed with dementia.
+In these later stages of Dementia, the signs and symptoms become clearer to everyone.
+Your loved one may find it difficult to manage money or pay bills, or to remember what they had for breakfast.
+If they visit their doctor at this point, and undergo a Mini Mental State Examination (MMSE), it’s likely that they will be diagnosed with Dementia.
 The average length of this stage is around two years.

-They may need more help with day-to-day living during this stage.
+A person may need more help with day-to-day living during these late stages of Dementia.
 Whilst they can probably still take care of other personal needs on their own (such as using the toilet), they could find it difficult to dress appropriately or be unable to remember simple facts about themselves, such as their address or phone number.
 However, they usually recognise family and friends and can recall events from years ago (especially their childhood) with great clarity.
 On average this stage can last around 1.5 years.

-This is the stage when constant supervision is needed at home.
+When it comes to the final stages of Dementia, constant supervision is needed at home.
 They may need help with washing and dressing and may also become incontinent.
 You could notice changes in their personality and behaviour – such as anger and aggression – which can be upsetting and difficult to cope with.
-However, although they might be very confused, they often still know and recognise the people closest to them – which can be some comfort.
-Experts believe this stage can last, on average 2.5 years.
+However, although they might be very confused, they often still know and recognise the people closest to them – which can bring some comfort.
+Experts believe this stage can last on average around 2.5 years.